Frequently Asked Questions

 - A student who withdraws from a course up until the third week period will not have

-the course appear on his/her record.
+the course appear on their record.

 - A student who withdraws from a course after the third week period up to and including